Trușeni: Government & Politics

-The commune is ruled under a mayor-council government, whereby the mayor makes a decision and the council converses on whether to approve or object the decision.
+The commune is ruled under a mayor-council government, whereby the mayor makes a decision and the council converses on whether to approve or reject the decision.

 As of 2022 the mayor position is controlled by Viorica Beregoi, while the Vice-mayor position is controlled by Ghenadii Nedreaga.

 Geography

 The Trușeni commune is situated north-west of Chișinău as a part of the Buiucani Sector of the Chișinău Municipality.
 The commune is bordered by Strășeni in the north-west, and Ialoveni in the south, with nearly the entire east being bordered by the other Chișinău Sectors.

-The commune is composed of green grasslands while the Trușeni village sits in the north and Dumbrava within a small panhandle in the South-east, with an unnamed village that crosses the Ialoveni District border in the south.
+The commune is composed of green grasslands while the Trușeni village sits in the north and Dumbrava within a small panhandle in the South-east, along with an unnamed village that straddles the Ialoveni District border in the south.

-Demographics
+Population & Demographics

 According to the 2024 census, 10,937 inhabitants lived in the commune of Trușeni, an increase compared to the previous census in 2014, when 10,380 inhabitants were registered.